ravibhure/bindadmin/README.md

       If deleting 'A' record, check and remove if there are any 'CNAME' records with that 'A' records.

       Add activity event records to log file and to database.

+      Find and List all broken records, those are not resolve from your zones/domains